mustafakutay/3AP-in-Subsets-of-Z_N/README.md

 - Calculates the number of 3-APs predicted by the corresponding formula,

-- Compares both values to verify correctness.---
+- Compares both values to verify correctness.

 ## 📂 Code Files